-NEE participates in a nuclear insurance mutual company that provides \$2.75 billion of limited insurance coverage per occurrence per site for property damage, decontamination and premature decommissioning risks at its nuclear plants and a sublimit of \$1.5 billion for non-nuclear perils, except for Duane Arnold which has a limit of \$50 million for property damage, decontamination risks and non-nuclear perils.
-NEE participates in co-insurance of 10% of the first \$400 million of losses per site per occurrence, except at Duane Arnold.
-The proceeds from such insurance, however, must first be used for reactor stabilization and site decontamination before they can be used for plant repair.
+NEE and FPL nuclear facilities each have accident property damage, nuclear accident decontamination and premature decommissioning liability insurance from NEIL with limits of \$1.5 billion, except for Duane Arnold which has a limit of \$50 million due to being in a deferred decommissioning.
+All the nuclear facilities, except for Duane Arnold, also share an additional \$1.25 billion nuclear accident insurance limit above their dedicated underlying limit.
+This shared additional excess limit is not subject to reinstatement in the event of a loss.
+All coverages are subject to sublimits and deductibles.

 NEE also participates in an insurance program that provides limited coverage for replacement power costs if a nuclear plant is out of service for an extended period of time because of an accident.
-In the event of an accident at one of NEE's or another participating insured's nuclear plants, NEE could be assessed up to \$161 million (\$102 million for FPL), plus any applicable taxes, in retrospective premiums in a policy year.
-NextEra Energy Resources and FPL are contractually entitled to recover a proportionate share of such assessments from the owners of minority interests in Seabrook, Duane Arnold and St. Lucie Unit No. 2, which approximates \$2 million, \$2 million and \$4 million, plus any applicable taxes, respectively.
+In the event of an accident at one of NEE's or another participating insured's nuclear plants, NEE could be assessed up to \$167 million (\$104 million for FPL), plus any applicable taxes, in retrospective premiums in a policy year.
+NextEra Energy Resources and FPL are contractually entitled to recover a proportionate share of such assessments from the owners of minority interests in Seabrook, Duane Arnold and St. Lucie Unit No. 2, which approximates \$3 million, \$2 million and \$4 million, plus any applicable taxes, respectively.